scottdreinhart/scottdreinhart/README.md

 ### My name is Scott Reinhart and I'm a full stack developer! 👋
-- 🔭 I’m currently working at ... [not disclosed]
-- 🌱 I’m currently teaching ...
-ReactJS
 - 👯 I’m looking to collaborate on ...
 ReactJS
-- 🤔 I’m looking for help with ...
-Novel ReactJS Projects
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: ...
 I am Japanese 🇯🇵 and Bavarian 🇩🇪